cbrown11/PlatformContactExample/README.md

 ### Simple Link - Latest Version all times

 If its simple and all they care about is having the latest version then then linking the contactId is sufficient.
-As the Platform GraphQL can use that id in its resolve to retrieve the contact details.
+As the Platform GraphQL can use that id in its resolver to retrieve the contact details.
 Same way the Address Type works out its Country Type data.

 ### Complex Link